IFSA-Oxford University (Magdalen College)

 Housing

-IFSA Saint Peter’s students live in the heart of the city, on the Magdalen College grounds or in housing secured by the college just across the street.
+IFSA Oxford students live in the heart of the city, on the Magdalen College grounds or in housing secured by the college just across the street.

-• Meals.
-There is no meal plan, but the college dining hall serves lunch and dinner for nominal fees.
+- Meals.
+All weekday meals are included in the program fee and provided by the Magdalen College Dining Hall, as are some weekend meals.
 Give it a try—dining hall meals are a big part of the Oxford experience!
 Students can also use the kitchen facilities in their residence halls to prepare meals.

-• Nearby.
-Bodleian Library (7-minute walk).
-Botanic Gardens (1-minute walk).
-River Cherwell, The Grove, and The Water Meadow.
+- Nearby.
+The Bodleian Library (7-minute walk) and the Botanic Gardens (1-minute walk).
+The River Cherwell, The Grove, and The Water Meadow are on Magdalen College grounds.

 Estimated Program Costs